 What does it take to be(come) a good coach/counsellor?
 What are your talents and how can you develop and apply them to guide others in their process?

-In the training programme ‘Coaching and Counselling’ you will go on a journey to discover who you are as a coach/counsellor and how to use your qualities and talents to guide other people on their path.
-The basic principles of coaching and counselling will be covered, with themes such as work, personal development, trauma, and mourning & loss.
-You will learn to recognize personal patterns as the root of certain issues, and will get acquainted with methodologies that can be applied during sessions with your client.
+During this programme you will learn to recognize personal patterns as the root of certain issues, and will get acquainted with methodologies that can be applied during sessions with your client.
 You will discover what coaching methods suit you best, and how to deal with themes that are personally important to you.

 As a coach or counsellor you can be the most important factor in your client’s changing process.
 For that reason, it is very important to know yourself, both as a person and as a professional, and to know where your specific skills and knowledge lie to guide others.
 In this training course you will learn theory and methodologies, as well as gain practical tools for personal and professional growth.
 Over the course of the training sessions, your initial ideas of the work you want to do as a coach/counsellor are likely to change or fluctuate.
 It is a journey of discovering who you are, where your experience lies, what methodologies suit you best, and which specialization and target group attract you most.
 A beautiful and inspiring journey that you and your fellow students will make in a safe environment.